SLURM User Guide

 | 24–48 GB | --gres=shard:4 |

-| 48–96 GB | --gres=gpu:1 (full GPU) |
+| 48–96 GB | --gres=gpu:1 (one full GPU) |

 node02 (RTX 5000 Ada — 32GB):